 Recipients of these bursaries will be required to teach at a public school for the same number of years that they received the bursary.

 • Course Level: Scholarship is available to pursue Teaching degree program.

-• Scholarship Award: Funza Lushaka bursaries cover most of the recipient’s essential expenses.
+• Award: Funza Lushaka bursaries cover most of the recipient’s essential expenses.
 Expenses may cover include tuition, accommodation including meals, books and learning materials, and if possible a small allowance for monthly living expenses.

-• Number of Scholarships: Number not given.
+• Number of Awards: Number not given.

 • Entrance Requirements: